schandinat/green/README.markdown

   The system wide configuration file.

-AUTHOR
+ORIGINAL AUTHOR
 ------
-The Green source code may be downloaded from <http://github.com/schandinat/green/>.
+The original Green source code may be downloaded from <http://github.com/schandinat/green/>.
 Green is Licensed under GNU GPL version 3.
 This man page was written for the Debian GNU / Linux System by Oz Nahum <nahumoz@gmail.com>.